SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ## A word of warning to capacitive touch sensing applications
 Libraries exist that use trickery and the ADC to measure capacitance, hence detect touch/proximity.
 Most of these libraries (since Atmel always locked up QTouch) relied on the leftover charge in the ADC S&H cap.
 The magnitude of this source of error is much larger on classic AVRs.
 It is considered undesirable (this is why when changing ADC channels in the past, you were advised to throw out the first couple of readings!) and with each generation, this has been reduced.
 There are still ways to do this effectively on the 2series, but require very different approaches.

-## ADC, resistor dividers, and the internal pullup
+## **Dirty trick** ADC, resistor dividers, and the internal pullup
-**Dirty trick** - sometimes it is desirable to have a means of measuring the approximate resistance of something.
+Sometimes it is desirable to have a means of measuring the approximate resistance of something.
 The most obvious example is when you are trying to determine parameters of a device that doesn't have the means to actively communicate, but which you otherwise control.
-For example, you have 5 different gadgets you can connect.
-The gadgets do not have an output built in - they just take power, ground, and a signal, and the output the external behavior of the gadgets (which might be lights that glow based on the input, motors that spin at a speed controlled by the input, etc).
-Unfortunately your application requirements dictate that you must be able to connect any of the gadgets to the device, using as few additional pins as possible (ideally 1), and as few external parts as possible.
-Since you only need to know if you have a Gadget of type 0, 1, 2, 3, or 4, you might add a resistor divider between power and ground on the gadget.
+For example, you have 5 different gadgets you can connect to your gadget controller (maybe it can handle more than one maybe not, doesn't matter).
+The gadgets do not have an output built in - they just take power, ground, and a signal, and their output is the external behavior of the gadgets (which might be lights that glow based on the input, motors that spin at a speed controlled by the input, etc).
+Unfortunately your application requirements dictate that you must be able to connect any of the gadgets to the device.
+You are tightly constrained on available pins, and you don't want to have to add a controller just so the device can annouce which of a few possibilities it is.

+A classic way is to realize you don't need to sort it into that many buckers, five in this case.
+So you might add a resistor divider between power and ground on the gadget, and connect that to the ID pin.
 This uses 1 pin and 2 external components, but you can easily distinguish far more than 5 values.
 There are a couple of pitfalls here though - first, while the current lost to this divider would be trivial compared to a motor while running or a light while on, if you need low standby power consumption, you can't have a resistor divider sitting there draining power continuously.
 Also, the resistors should be close to the point where the connection to the microcontroller is made, so as to ensure that it's supply rail and ground are at the same voltage as those of the microcontroller.
 High currents and long wires would push values to the middle were the resistors located at the gadget end of the gadget<->MCU interconnect - which is okay, I guess, except that you need to add a pair of resistors to the end of a cable, and so there are going to be pieces of exposed conductor carrying the supply voltage right next to one tied to ground, requiring particular care in that end of the interconnect, which may not be practical (for example, if you're confined to using a common crimp type connector, those don't have a connector body that can shield your resistor pair, so you need to add not just insulation but armor around it to prevent a short during handling.

-Anyone staring at this problem for long enough will realize that they can connect the resistor from ground to the added "identification" pin, at the MCU end of the interconnect.
+You could solve both problems at once and save a resistor - if only there was some sort of built in resistor that could be controlled ny the MCU.
+"Like an internal pullup?"
+Exactly!
+You can connect one resistor from ground to the added "identification" pin, at the MCU end of the interconnect.
 You still need to protect it from harm, but there's no exposed power rail on the other resistor for it to short to, so your countermeasures can go down a few tiers, and it won't drain power while off unless you leave the pullup on.
 Even in the case that the resistor were unprotected, the likely failure modes involve the resistor either coming disconnected entirely (infinite resistance, Vpin = Vdd), or shorting to it's other lead (approx. zero resistance, Vpin = Gnd).
 But those two conditions are both immediately apparent from the measurement - a value near the the upper limit means there's nothing connected, or if something is connected, it lacks a working resistor.

 So you turn on the internal pullup, wait a few moments for the voltage to stabilize, and then read it with the ADC, and based on that you can determine what "bucket" the value falls into and that tells you what the gadget's "identification" resistor is, and hence what is connected.
 And you could even do it using a pin you were already using to detect if anything was connected at all (ex, if it formerly grounded that pin, and now we adapt it to ) The internal pullup is... oh.... hmmm.... "between 30k and 50k" says the datasheet "around 30k" say forum-goers without being challenged.
 That's quite a range - wouldn't the bins need to be awfully large to catch all values with such large limits?
 And what if the voltage drop across the pullup is nonlinear with the current through it?
 And what about the supply voltage?

 ### So can I do that?
-Probably, assuming you';'re willing to calibrate each specimen
+Yeah - What's not entirely clear right now is exactly readily generalizable the measurements on any given part are, but signs are encouraging.

 Tests were conducted exactly as such a sketch would, except that to expedite things, I wired up 9 resistors from 22k to 470k that I planned to use, 1 per I/O pin not used by serial on an ATtiny1624, and 5V, 3.3V, and courtesy of a bad connection, 2.3v were tested.
 I found:
 Resistance decreases slightly as supply voltage increases; over the 2.7v interval tested, it was found to have an average (of the values of Rpullup calculated from the ADC measurements and known external resistance) of 33146 ohms on a particular specimen at 3.3v. ranging to 33862 at 2.3 and 32182 at 5 volts, that is around a 5% change over most of the operating voltage range.
 Not bad - and it's nearly linear with voltage.
 How about with current?
 Within that range, the measurements varied by half of the tolerance of the  +/- 5% resistors (which these days are usually better than 5%), 2.5% which is a lot better than 30-50k
-Scrambling the connections and remeasuring yielded results inconsistent with concern over differing pin offset voltages.
-The estimated resistance was within except with the highest resistance (where, since it's near the edge of the scale, small changes make a large difference). hence most of that 5% range we thought we were seeing based on current can actually be attributed to resistor variation.
+Scrambling the connections and remeasuring yielded results inconsistent with concern over differences between the pullups on the part.
+The estimated resistance was almost spot on.
+Hence some of the error we had previously interpreted as a consequence of differences between pins was actually due to differences between the resistors.

 No temperature testing was done as I lack appropriate facilities.
 I'm not going to cook my board in a (somehow moisture sealed) double boiler to get 100C or run tests under boiling computer spray duster (using it as freeze spray, while effective, is highly environmentally irresponsible.
 Tetrafluoroethane is a much stronger greenhouse gas than CO2 - if you boil off a little over a pound of it, over the next 20 years, it's as if you'd burned an extra ton of coal just to test the ADC at -25C (that was the closest to the -40 spec I could come up with a way of reaching that's "hardware store", though one could then put a vacuum pump on it to lower it's boiling point further to keep it closer to -40.
 That sounds crude, but that's actually a very common way of generating ultra low temperatures for scientific experiments.
 When liquid helium at atmospheric pressure isn't cold enough but you're working with macroscopic items so you can't use laser cooling, you can pump down the pressure of the liquid helium, and it gets the temperature a bit lower).
 But what I just described with computer spray duster being used to chill a circuit board, yeah it's as crude as it sounds.
-But I'll take the datasheet's word, which is that the difference is typically around +/- 18%
+But I'll take the datasheet's word, which is that the difference is typically around +/- 18% over the whole -40-125C range.
+The vast majority of applications are used when it's in a much narrower range than that.
+Microchip seems to be inconsistent with how conjservative their specs are.
+So some experimentation at the expected extremes would be wrothwhile.

 ### So how to do it right?
 We know that Rpu is a function of T and V, the individual specimen.